 - The plaintiff’s injuries resulted in damages

 A defendant could face liability if they owed the plaintiff a duty of care at the time of the injury.
 A duty of care is an obligation imposed by law to act in a way that prevents others from suffering avoidable harm.
-For example, drivers owe each other a duty to drive safely, while a property owner owes visitors a duty to warn them of unseen hazards.
+For example, drivers owe each other a duty to drive safely, while a property owner owes visitors a duty to warn them of unseen hazards, called premises liability.

 If a personal injury lawyer in Johnstown can establish that a duty of care existed, the next step is to prove the defendant breached that duty.
-Breaching a duty of care typically involves a careless, reckless, or intentional act—for example, driving too fast for road conditions or failing to clean up a spill on the floor of a restaurant within a reasonable amount of time.
+Breaching a duty of care typically involves a careless, reckless, or intentional act—for example, driving too fast for road conditions and causing a car accident or failing to clean up a spill on the floor of a restaurant within a reasonable amount of time resulting in a slip and fall.

 The next step to a successful civil suit would be to establish causation.
 In a legal context, causation is a direct link between the defendant’s breach and the plaintiff’s injuries.
 Put another way, a defendant cannot be responsible for injuries they did not cause.